 ACTING AND DIRECTING 2 - SP3012 - Jr., Sr. - 1 sem., 1/2 cr. - Prerequisite: Passing grade in Acting.
 Higher levels of acting skills will be developed and the opportunity to direct scenes will be available.
 This course is offered second semester.
 This course is repeatable.

 STAGECRAFT - SP2113 - Fr., Soph., Jr., Sr. - 1 sem., 1/2 cr. - Scene design, construction and painting are areas you will get to experience when you take Stagecraft, as well as lighting, sound effects, property construction and special effects.
 Find out how these parts come together as you work on the current theatre productions.
 This course is repeatable.

-DESIGN FOR THEATRE - SP2613 - Soph., Jr., Sr. - (Students are encouraged to enroll the entire year for this class) - Students may choose to explore an overview of the design elements of the theatre or the student may take this course as an independent study of specialized interest through the functions and responsibilities of the various areas of theatrical design - scenery, lighting, sound, stage management, props, publicity or costumes.
+DESIGN FOR THEATRE - SP2613 - Soph., Jr., Sr. - Students may choose to explore an overview of the design elements of the theatre or the student may take this course as an independent study of specialized interest through the functions and responsibilities of the various areas of theatrical design - scenery, lighting, sound, stage management, props, publicity or costumes.
 Emphasis is on the effective use of line, color, light and space in designing a concept that is both functional and artistic.
 This course is repeatable.